 Time to fill

 Time to fill is a critical metric that assesses how efficiently your recruitment process operates.
 On average, it takes approximately 42 days to fill a position, though this can vary significantly by industry.
 It’s essential to benchmark your organization’s time to fill, as it can range from as little as 14 days to as much as 63 days.
 Understanding this metric empowers you to lead a more efficient recruitment team, ensuring you attract and onboard talent swiftly.
+Tools like applicant tracking systems (ATS) can help speed up the process.

 Time in process step